kawangwong/visual_scanning_game/README.md

 This is not a medical tool by any means, but a therapeutic tool for practice.

+<h4>Custom fonts</h4>

+[Fonts](https://github.com/sepandhaghighi/art#font-modes) for sample output as I have noticed that the default font outrputs letter like U and V very similarly.
+This can be achieved by modifying the user editable setting, so less tinkering is necessary by the user.

 <h4>Anticipated feature</h4>
 I am looking to build this to web app that can either be run locally or hosted on a low cost server.
 Currently exploring options of either doing a Flask implementation or utilizing Ajax.
 It's unclear as these are some of less explored areas in programming and development.
 For now.
 This will be considered V1.

-Second feature is to change in [font](https://github.com/sepandhaghighi/art#font-modes) for sample output as I have noticed that the default font outrputs letter like U and V very similarly.
-This can be achieved by modifying the code to add user parameters that change the font, either from the function code or as a user editable setting, so less tinkering is necessary by the user.
+Second feature is to allow a randomization of fonts.
+This can be achieved by using a list import of user preferred fonts.
+I also need to set up a default if this is the case.

 <h3>Visual Scanning</h3>
 Visual scanning is a skill involving cognitive motoric abilities to look for objects in space.
 The ability itself can be recognition of a pattern, an object, of even seeking relevant visual information.
 In the context of this game, most health individuals should be able to recognize the ASCII art as a respective letter shape and then visually scan for it on the keyboard to identify and press with no issue.